TRIQS/h5/doc/documentation.md

 * @ref rw_variant
 * @ref rw_vector

-The @ref rw_array "array interface" helps with loading and storing n-dimensional arrays.
+The @ref rw_arrayinterface "array interface" helps with loading and storing n-dimensional arrays.

 Furthermore, the generic design of the read/write functionality makes it easily extendible to support custom user types as well.
 @ref ex2 shows how to make a user defined type HDF5 serializable.